nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_immunization.md

 {% include custom/section.warnbanner.html %}

 ## Immunizations Section Content ##
-The Immunizations section carries information about the immunisation administered.
+The Immunizations section carries information about the immunization administered.
 PRSB Elements should be formatted as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">